 Campus housing is available in Huachuca Hall for men and Chiricahua Hall for women.
 All single students are advised to live on campus if they are not commuting from the home of their parents, legal guardian or relative.
 A limited number of studio apartments for married students are also available.
 A room deposit is required of all applicants who desire campus housing.
-The deposit is refunded, subject to stipulations in the Residence Hall Contract, when the student leaves the college.
+This deposit is refundable, (subject to stipulations in the Residence Hall/Family Housing Contract) when the student leaves the college.

-Residence hall students are required to participate in the college food service facilities and must sign a Residence Hall Contract.
+Residence hall students are required to participate in the college food service board plan and must sign a Residence Hall Contract.
 If students are under 18, a parent or guardian must also sign.
 Three meals are served each day except Saturday and Sunday, when only two meals are served each day.

-Applicants must submit a room deposit with housing contract and be formally admitted to the College before a room assignment may be made.
+Housing applicants must submit a room deposit with their housing contract and be formally admitted to the College before a room assignment may be made.